 Narrow the ideas down to several ideas.
 Have the students conduct a survey to determine the final two.
 Have the students divide into teams to create a plan to present to the other team.
 The plan must contain how the item or donation will benefit the class or organization.
 The presentation must be limited to 5 minutes.

 After the presentation, students will make a decision using the decision scale to justify their reasons for selection.

-Activity 5:

-Rubric Line Item: Natural/Capital/ Human Resources

-Take a look at the pictures of Emma’s family at work from The Hard Times Jar.
-What natural, capital, and human resources do you see?